-The Measurement, ANALYSIS, and Knowledge Management Category examines HOW your organization selects, gathers, analyzes, manages, and improves its data, information, and KNOWLEDGE ASSETS and HOW it manages its information technology.
-The Category also examines How your organization reviews and uses reviews to improve its PERFORMANCE.
+The Measurement, Analysis, and Knowledge Management Category examines HOW your organization selects, gathers, analyzes, manages, and improves its data, information, and KNOWLEDGE ASSETS and HOW it manages its information technology.

+The Category also examines HOW your organization reviews and uses reviews to improve its PERFORMANCE.

 4.1 Measurement, Analysis, and Improvement of Organizational Performance: How do you measure, analyze, and then improve organizational performance?
 (45 pts.)
+Process a.
+Performance Measurement

-Describe How your organization measures, analyzes, reviews, and improves its PERFORMANCE through the use of data and information at all levels and in all parts of your organization.
+Describe HOW your organization measures, analyzes, reviews, and improves student and operational PERFORMANCE through the use of data and information at all levels and in all parts of your organization.

-- a.
-PERFORMANCE Measurement - (1) How do you select, collect, align, and integrate data and information for tracking daily operations and for tracking overall organizational PERFORMANCE, including progress relative to STRATEGIC OBJECTIVES and ACTION PLANS?
-What are your KEY organizational PERFORMANCE MEASURES, including KEY short-term and longer-term financial MEASURES?
+- (1) How do you select, collect, align, and integrate data and information for tracking daily operations and for tracking overall organizational PERFORMANCE, including progress relative to STRATEGIC OBJECTIVES and ACTION PLANS?
+What are your KEY organizational PERFORMANCE MEASURES, including KEY short-term and longer-term budgetary and financial MEASURES?
 How frequently are these MEASURES determined?
-How do you use these data and information to support organizational decision making and INNOVATION? - (2) How do you select and ensure the EFFECTIVE use of KEY comparative data and information to support operational and strategic decision making and INNOVATION? - (3) How do you keep your PERFORMANCE measurement system current with business needs and directions?
-How do you ensure that your PERFORMANCE measurement system is sensitive to rapid or unexpected organizational or external changes? - b.
-PERFORMANCE ANALYSIS and Review
+How do you use these data and information to support organizational decision making and INNOVATION? - (2) How do you select and ensure the EFFECTIVE use of KEY comparative data and information to support operational and strategic decision making and INNOVATION? - (3) How do you keep your PERFORMANCE measurement system current with educational service needs and directions?
+How do you ensure that your PERFORMANCE measurement system is sensitive to rapid or unexpected organizational or external changes?

+b.
+Performance Analysis and Review

 How do you review organizational PERFORMANCE and capabilities?
-What ANALYSES do you perform to support these reviews and to ensure that conclusions are valid?
-How do you use these reviews to assess organizational success, competitive performance, and progress relative to strategic objectives and action plans?
+What analysis do you perform to support these reviews and to ensure that conclusions are valid?
+How do you use these reviews to assess organizational success, PERFORMANCE relative to competitors and comparable organizations, and progress relative to STRATEGIC OBJECTIVES and ACTION PLANS?
 How do you use these reviews to assess your organization's ability to respond rapidly to changing organizational needs and challenges in your operating environment?

 c.
-PERFORMANCE Improvement
+Performance Improvement

 How do you translate organizational PERFORMANCE review findings into priorities for continuous and breakthrough improvement and into opportunities for INNOVATION?
-How are these priorities and opportunities DEPLOYED to work group and functional-level operations throughout your organization to enable EFFECTIVE support for their decision making?
-When appropriate, How are the priorities and opportunities DEPLOYED to your suppliers, partners, and collaborators to ensure organizational alignment?
+How are these priorities and opportunities DEPLOYED to FACULTY, STAFF, other work groups, and functional-level operations throughout your organization to enable EFFECTIVE support for their decision making?
+When appropriate, How are the priorities and opportunities DEPLOYED to your feeder and/or receiving schools and to your suppliers, PARTNERS, and COLLABORATORS to ensure organizational ALIGNMENT?

-N1.
-Performance measurement (4.1a) is used in factbased decision making for setting and aligning organizational directions and resource use at the work unit, key process, departmental, and organizational levels.
+- N1.
+Performance measurement (4.1a) is used in fact-based decision making for setting and aligning organizational directions and resource use at the classroom, departmental, key process, school/college, and organizational levels. - N2.

-N2.
 Comparative data and information (4.1a[2]) are obtained by benchmarking and by seeking competitive comparisons.
-"Benchmarking" refers to identifying processes and results that represent best practices and performance for similar activities, inside or outside your organization's industry.
-Competitive comparisons relate your organization's performance to that of competitors and other organizations providing similar products and services.
+"Benchmarking" refers to identifying processes and results that represent best practices and performance for similar activities, inside or outside the academic community.
+Competitive comparisons relate your organization's performance to that of comparable organizations and/or student populations and competing organizations.